Lou Ambers: Regaining lightweight title from Armstrong, August, 1939

-Loss of world lightweight championship to Lou Jenkins, May, 1940
+Loss of world lightweight championship to Lew Jenkins, May, 1940

 On May 10, 1940, Ambers defended his title against the wild, free swinging, Lew Jenkins.
 Jenkins scored an upset when he knocked out the defending champion in the third round at Madison Square Garden.
 Ambers was down for a count of five in the first and briefly in the second.
 He had to arise from another fall to the canvas at least once prior to the referee stopping the bout 1:29 into the third.

 Ambers sought a rematch, and after a tune up win over Al "Bummy" Davis, he again faced Jenkins.
 This time he suffered a technical knockout from Jenkins in the seventh round before 15,000 on February 28, 1941, at Madison Square Garden.
 After a slow start, Ambers appeared game, taking tough blows from Jenkins in the third through the sixth, while still using his left effectively at times.
 But in the seventh, Ambers was floored three times before the referee put an end to the fight, 2:26 into the seventh.

 Life outside of boxing

 After his last bout, Ambers wanted to continue with his career, but his manager, Al Weill, convinced him that he was through, and to retire.
 Ambers never fought again.

 Before his boxing retirement, he appeared as himself in a small role in MGM's The Crowd Roars (1938), a successful boxing movie starring Robert Taylor.

 After his retirement from boxing, Ambers served in the Coast Guard in World War II.
 He later operated a restaurant, and worked in public relations.
-He died on April 25, 1995 in Phoenix, Arizona, and was interred at the Saint Francis Cemetery in Phoenix.
+He died on April 25, 1995, in Phoenix, Arizona, and was interred at the Saint Francis Cemetery in Phoenix.
 He and his wife Margaret Mary had a daughter and two sons.